Cocaine is an illegal, stimulant drug. The complete lack of regulation makes it virtually impossible to identify a “safe” dose of cocaine.

 There is no way to be sure that a particular dosage of cocaine will not be fatal.
 There are simply too many factors at play including your size, sex, age, and history of drug use.

-In addition, some people may overdose with their first use of cocaine — often because of dangerous cocaine cutting agents, such as fentanyl, while others may use cocaine for months or years before experiencing overdose.
+In addition, some people may overdose with their first use of cocaine — often because of dangerous cocaine cutting agents, such as fentanyl, while others may use cocaine for months or years before experiencing an overdose.

 In short, any amount of cocaine can lead to a non-fatal overdose.